Building Windows DLLs with MinGW

 Import Libraries

 If you have modified the function names that the DLL exports (see “Warning About Exporting stdcall Functions” below), an import library is the only option.
-This is the case for the 32 bit Windows API, where you must link your applications using import libraries, i.e. passing “-lgdi32 -luser32” etc. on the linker command line when compiling Windows GUI programs.
+This is the case for the Windows API, where you must link your applications using import libraries, i.e. passing “-lgdi32 -luser32” etc. on the linker command line when compiling Windows GUI programs.

 Creating and Using an Import Library